112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 The Statue of Liberty began as the idea of a group of Frenchmen, shortly after the Civil War.
 They commissioned a French sculptor, Frédéric Auguste Bartholdi, to do the work.
 A committee of Frenchmen was formed in 1874 to raise funds.
-Bartholdi recommended the site for the statue — Bedloe's Island in New York harbor.
+Bartholdi recommended the site for the statue — Bedloe’s Island in New York harbor.

 In France, 180 French cities, forty general councils, and thousands of